SkafteNicki/dtu_mlops/README.md

 * [Ref 5](https://arxiv.org/abs/2209.09125)
   Interview study that uncovers many of the pain points that ML engineers go through when doing MLOps.

-Other course with content similar to this:
+Other courses with content similar to this:

 * [Made with ML](https://madewithml.com).
 Great online MLOps course that also covers additional topics on the foundations of working with ML.